Years ago, scientists took a soil sample from deep below the ice in Antarctica and found something: brown patch.

 Like the name would lead you to believe, brown patch causes a brownish discoloration of your turfgrass.
 More specifically, it starts out with lesions on the grass blades (shown here).

 As brown patch develops, these lesions spread to cover the entire grass blade, causing thinning and matting of the turf.
 On shorter lawns, these patches may appear to have a "smoke ring" of dark gray around the outer edge.
+These circular or irregular brown patches can range in size from a few inches to several feet in diameter.

 Why Do I Have Brown Patch?